 “Only a bit.
-My eyes are a little blurry though.”
+My eyes are blurry though.”
 It was like someone smeared all but the center of her vision with murky water.
-The girl found herself blinking rapidly, then moving her eyes around in a vain attempt to clear them up.
+She found herself blinking rapidly, moving her eyes around in a vain attempt to clear them up.

 “That’s normal, just tell me if it worsens or doesn’t pass in a cycle, okay?”

 “Okay.”
 Nan sighed.
 An entire day?
 What kind of bug hit her?

 Izusa gave a light hum of approval.
 “I have to do a quick spot check, then we can roll you out of here for something to munch on.”

 Nan let the spot of dread leaning against her neck fade.
 It was a paper tiger; some lingering sentiment from a dream long lost to her conscious mind, naught more nor less.

 She felt safe, alibet sluggish and a bit confused.
 The room was warm and smelled faintly of cinnamon.